AljoschaMeyer/vorpal-setorprint/README.md

 ### Usage

-Adds a `sop` object to vorpal, which stores `options` and provides a `addCommand` function.
+Adds a `sop` object to vorpal, which stores `options` and provides a `command` function.

-`addCommand(obj, key [, val, print, description])`: Adds a command to vorpal which either sets or prints a specific value.
+`command(obj, key [, val, print, description])`: Adds a command to vorpal which either sets or prints a specific value.

 - `obj`, `key`: When the added command is called without arguments, obj[key] is printed to the user.
 When the command is called with an argument, obj[key] is set to this argument. `key` is also the name of the added command.
 - `val`: an optional function to validate and parse the input.
 Receives args[key] and should return either the value for obj[key], or null, in which case obj[key] remains unchanged.
 You'll probably want to do some logging in this method to tell the user if validation failed.